TECH © www.rt66pix.com

 Instead I wanted to capture two unique scenes:

 1) A single unposed tourist walking into the whale's grinning mouth, with their head cut off by the whale's upper lip.
 This is, after all, the Blue Whale...not the Alamo.

 2) A child (or children) somehow engaging with the whale's face.
 The problem here is one of scale...but there was a way around that.

 I stopped by yet again with a wide-angle zoom.
 The timing must have been lucky.
 A lone tourist walked into the whale's mouth, and I photographed her, purse swinging, one foot up--and headless--just as planned.
 (This image leads off the "Fun!" page.)

 But good luck was just beginning.
-The woman's granddaughter was already inside the whale, climbing to the upper deck.
-She was having a...whale...of a good time, and a tight candid shot taken 46 seconds later shows her in sharp detail with just the whale's eye and smile tip--the result of all those failures.
+Turns out the woman's granddaughter was already inside the whale, climbing to the upper deck.
+She was having a...whale...of a good time, and this tight candid shot taken 46 seconds later shows her in sharp detail with just the whale's eye and smile tip--the result of all those failures.
 The early afternoon sun (luck again) spotlights the girl and amplifies her by casting a shadow.
 More luck--her smile, visible only as a tip, matches the whale's.
 One final piece of luck: the sun catches the very tip of the whale's embossed smile and highlights it.

 A longer-view candid shot, the only unplanned one, shows a front view of the whale's head with the girl again peeking out.

 All three unique images at this cliched and over-photographed site occurred within an extremely lucky minute...because of failures that turned out to be necessary preparation.

 - - - - - - - - - -